c3-suzuki/rabbitmq-website/site/management.md

 auth_oauth2.resource_servers.3.jwks_url = http://qa_idp/keyset
 </pre>

-Say for instance, you want to expose the two OAuth 2.0 resources, `rabbit_prod` and `rabbit_dev`, via the standard OAuth 2.0 Authorization Code flow (i.e. Service-Provider initiated flow which is the default flow).
-And the OAuth 2.0 resource, `rabbit_qa`, is also exposed by the Management UI by via the Identity-Provider initiated flow. `rabbit_prod` and `rabbit_dev` use their own OAuth `client_id`.
-The `label` attribute is the text displayed in the Management UI.
+Say for instance, you want to expose the two OAuth 2.0 resources, `rabbit_prod` and `rabbit_dev`, via the standard OAuth 2.0 Authorization Code flow (i.e. using the *Service-Provider initiated flow* which is the default flow).
+And you also want to expose the OAuth 2.0 resource, `rabbit_qa`, but via the *Identity-Provider initiated flow*. `rabbit_prod` and `rabbit_dev` use their own OAuth `client_id`.
+The Management UI prompts the user to choose one of the available OAuth 2.0 resources.
+To render the name of each resource, it uses the `label` attribute or else the `id` attribute or else the value in the index (i.e. `rabbit_prod` for `management.oauth_resource_servers.rabbit_prod.client_id = rabbit_prod_mgt_ui`).

 <pre class="lang-ini">
 management.oauth_provider_url = http://some_idp_url